5 Exercises That Boost Testosterone DRAMATICALLY

 Because of cortisol.

+Cortisol is a catabolic hormone, which means it likes to break things down, namely your muscle tissue.
 When you exercise for hours at a time like with endurance training, you are triggering a greater release of cortisol.
+When cortisol levels are consistently high in the body, studies have shown that testosterone levels are usually down.

+A perfect example of the relationship of cortisol and testosterone can be seen with modern day bodybuilders.
 Mass monsters require hours in the gym and yet they want to avoid the cortisol-focused consumption of protein and lean tissue.
+This is why so many bodybuilders supplement with a cortisol blocker.

 Is All Running Bad for Your Testosterone?